elvinw/iters/readme.md

 - Landing page (thankyou.php) triggered by form submission

 ### Known Issues
-- need help with MySQL connection
+- ~~need help with MySQL connection~~
-- 500 error on form submissions, which blocks accessibility to the thankyou.php confirmation page.
+- ~~500 error on form submissions, which blocks accessibility to the thankyou.php confirmation page.~~

+- Database input and output not secured.
+- thankyou.php not accessible

 ### Colophon
 Built on MAMP with atom.io.
 Uses PHP 7 and jQuery 2.2.0